Symplectic Representation of Legendre Dynamics: Legendre duality as Lagrangian submanifolds

 \section{Legendre duality as Lagrangian submanifolds}

 This section and the next will focus on the `representation' part of our main diagram:

-In classical mechanics, symplectic maps, such as the exact-flow updates implemented by our symplectic reservoir in Section~\ref{sec:symplectic}, discretize Hamiltonian flows while preserving the canonical $2$-form.
+In classical mechanics, symplectic maps arise as Hamiltonian flow maps and preserve the canonical two-form.
 In this section we identify the geometric object that carries Legendre duality and fix notation for the subsequent sections.
-For a strictly convex potential $\psi \in C^{2}(Q)$ we define the Legendre graph:
+For a $C^2$ potential $\psi \in C^{2}(Q)$ we define the Legendre graph:

 We prove that $L_{\psi}$ is a Lagrangian submanifold of $(T^{*}Q,\omega)$.
 Thus, trajectories that preserve Legendre duality are precisely curves that remain inside a Lagrangian graph $L_{\psi}$.
 This geometric identification is the only ingredient needed in the next section, where we characterize which symplectomorphisms map such Lagrangian graphs to Lagrangian graphs and hence qualify as proper representation updates for Legendre dynamics.